wasmCloud/wasmcloud.com/docs/cli/spy.md

 description: "wash spy command reference"
 ---

-This command will spy on all invocations between an component and its linked providers.
+This command will spy on all invocations between a component and its linked providers.
 This is an experimental command and needs the `--experimental` flag passed to it.
 The user will pass the component ID or component name to this command to spy on.
 If a component name is passed, it will be resolved to an ID.
 If multiple components have the same name, the user will be prompted to pick the desired one.

 ### Usage
 ```